-Goal: To recognize implementation plan risks (i.e., time, technology, funding and resources, and processes) and establish mitigation strategies and responsibilities.
+Goal: To recognize implementation plan risks (i.e., schedule, technology, cost and resources, and quality) and establish mitigation strategies and responsibilities.

 Instructions: Fill in the chart below with your implementation risks, the respective mitigation strategies, and who is responsible for each.